-- It is the user's responsibility to validate system performance for any procedures used in the laboratory. - When mixing primary tubes that hold samples, avoid introducing foam/bubbles before loading on the instrument.
-To ensure proper liquid level detection, avoid any droplets on the walls of the sample tubes. - A Ensure that all sample tubes sit properly in the sample rack. - ▲ Aqueous sample material, such as nucleic acids dissolved in water or in liquids without biological buffer, may result in poor purification performance.
-For aqueous sample material, add 10× PBS to a final concentration of 1× PBS. - ▲ When reagent cassettes have been stored at temperatures below +15°C, equilibrate them at +15 to +25°C for at least one hour before use. - (1) It is possible to use two reagent cassettes, of the same or different lots, within one purification run. - A Ensure that all containers are completely inserted into the reagent cassette prior to placing them on the reagent loading station. - Before placing the MGP tubes on the instrument deck, vortex the individual tubes for 60 seconds.
+- A It is the user's responsibility to validate system performance for any procedures used in the laboratory. - Mhen mixing primary tubes that hold samples, avoid introducing foam/bubbles before loading on the instrument.
+To ensure proper liquid level detection, avoid any droplets on the walls of the sample tubes. - Ensure that all sample tubes sit properly in the sample rack. - Aqueous sample material, such as nucleic acids dissolved in water or in liquids without biological buffer, may result in poor purification performance.
+For aqueous sample material, add 10× PBS to a final concentration of 1× PBS. - Mhen reagent cassettes have been stored at temperatures below +15°C, equilibrate them at +15 to +25°C for at least one hour before use. - It is possible to use two reagent cassettes, of the same or different lots, within one purification run. - A Ensure that all containers are completely inserted into the reagent cassette prior to placing them on the reagent loading station. - Before placing the MGP tubes on the instrument deck, vortex the individual tubes for 60 seconds.
 Load decapped MGP tubes carefully on the instrument deck immediately before starting the run.
-In case of spillage, replace MGP tubes. - All items loaded to the instrument must be decapped: tubes holding the samples, MGP tubes, internal control tubes, reagent bottles, and output consumables. - ▲ To avoid spilling of reagents, be careful when loading the reagent rack in the reagent rack slot. - States of the sample processing tube do not affect the purification performance.
+In case of spillage, replace MGP tubes. - All items loaded to the instrument must be decapped: tubes holding the samples, MGP tubes, internal control tubes, reagent bottles, and output consumables. - ▲ To avoid spillling of reagents, be careful when loading the reagent rack in the reagent rack slot. - For FFPET workflows: Small amounts of the Deparaffinization Reagent transferred to the sample processing tube do not affect the purification performance.
 Any remaining Lysis buffer will also not affect the results.